Key Takeaways

 On June 25, 2019, Governor DeSantis signed Senate Bill 1020 and on July 1, 2019, the bill became law.

-The bill aimed to set a regulatory framework for hemp cultivation, handling, processing, and sale of hemp, hemp products, and hemp extract in Florida.
-The bill will require CBD products to be independently tested and have a stamp of approval from the FDA.
+The bill sets a regulatory framework for hemp cultivation, handling, processing, and sale of hemp, hemp products, and hemp extract in Florida.
+The bill requires CBD products to be independently tested and have a stamp of approval from the FDA.
 The Florida Department of Agriculture and Consumer Services (“FDACS”) regulates industrial hemp cultivation.

 The University of Florida (UF) has been authorized by Florida State Statute, the FDACS, and UF Board of Trustees approval to execute the Industrial Hemp Pilot Project.
 The UF/IFAS Industrial Hemp Pilot Project aims to study and share with Florida farmers sustainable methods by which to grow and profit from three types of hemp production: fiber, grain, and essential oils.